zGabrielR1/riceautomata/README.md

 # List all available profiles (* indicates active profile)
 riceautomata list

+# List profiles for a specific repository
+riceautomata list my-dotfiles

+# You can also use list-profiles (same functionality)
+riceautomata list-profiles [repository-name]

 # Create a backup of current configuration
 riceautomata backup